-Along with “Make a Purchase,” events like “Start a Session,” “Upgrade App,” or any of your Custom Events can be selected as Conversion Events.
-Below are further details on the feature, as well as steps needed to implement them.
+Along with “Make a Purchase,” events like “Start a Session,” “Upgrade App,” or any of your custom events can be selected as conversion events.
+Below are further details on the feature, as well as the steps needed to implement them.

 Primary Conversion Event

 The Primary Conversion Event is the first event added during the campaign or Canvas creation, and it is the one that has the most bearing on your engagement and reporting.
 It is used to:

 - Compute the winning message variation in multivariate campaigns or Canvases.